LewisJEllis/nantalk/deckset.md

 ---

-## So how do we tell if something is NaN?
+## So how can we tell if something is NaN?

 ---